If you have been asked to moderate a panel or webinar, preparation is key to ensuring the session goes smoothly.

 For example, if people want more information about the topic discussed, where they can find that.
 Will there be follow up content relating to the webinar or a recording of the event available, and where will that be.

-Look out for How to moderate a webinar like a pro part 2 next week.
+Read How to moderate a panel or webinar like a pro part 2 here.